 Oman

-The Sultanate of Oman is a Gulf state exhibiting low range performance in the Representation and Participation categories of the Global State of Democracy framework, and mid-range performance in Rights and Rule of Law.
-Over the last five years, it has experienced no notable changes in levels of performance.
-Oman’s economy depends on oil, with oil revenue accounting for roughly 23 per cent of GDP.
-The country is poorer than its Gulf neighbors, with smaller oil resources that are more costly to extract.
-In the past two decades, Oman has experienced economic difficulties due to reduced oil production and insufficient diversification and its status as a labor importing economy.
+The Sultanate of Oman is a Gulf state exhibiting mid-range performance in the Rights and Rule of Law categories of the Global State of Democracy framework, and low range performance in Representation and Participation.
+Compared to five years prior, it has experienced no significant changes in its performance.
+Oman is a high-income country with an oil-dependent economy, although it ranks lower than most of its Gulf neighbors in terms of GDP per capita.
+Over the past two decades, it has experienced economic difficulties due to reduced oil production, insufficient diversification and its status as a labor importing economy.

 https://www.idea.int/democracytracker/